mdanieladla/mdanieladla/README.md

 - ⚡ Some of my hobbies include **reading**, **nature**, **animals**, **traveling**...

-- 👨‍💻 All of my projects are available at [https://mdanieladla.github.io/portfolio/](https://mdanieladla.github.io/portfolio/) (in construction 🚧 ....)
+- 👨‍💻 All of my projects are available at [https://mdanieladla.github.io/portfolio/](https://mdanieladla.github.io/portfolio/)

 - 📫 How to reach me **https://www.linkedin.com/in/mdanielad/**